Pilot will fly IFR from KSNA to KAVX and shoot the VOR/DME-B approach from SXC

 - Copy and read back the IFR clearance to KAVX

 - Conduct IFR flight from KSNA to KAVX, requesting the full VOR/DME-B approach from SXC.

 - Swap to the published CTAF when released from Socal approach and make appropriate announcemnts for the arrival at KAVX.

-Pilot will fly IFR from KSNA to KAVX and shoot the VOR/DME-B approach from the Santa Catalina (SXC) VOR, filing SLI V21 SXC for the route and an appropriate altitude for their flight.
+Pilot will fly IFR from KSNA to KAVX and shoot the VOR/DME-B approach from the Santa Catalina (SXC) VOR, filing SLI V21 SXC (for piston and turboprop aircraft) or SXC (for jet aircraft) for the route and an appropriate altitude for their flight.